 Influencers Who Cost, A Lot

 Make sure your contracts clearly state the expectations of the influencer.
-If you want them to run the content by you before they publish it, specify that in the contract.
+For example, if you want them to run the content by you before they publish it, specify that in the contract.

-Influencers of Little to No Cost
+Influencers Of Little To No Cost

-Look at what kind of mentions your brand/business/agency is attracting online and follow the conversation.
+Look at what kind of mentions your brand, business, or agency is attracting online and follow the conversation.
 You’ll quickly discover who’s talking about you the most.

-Then, look at their followers.
-If they have a healthy following reach out and see if they’d be interested in partnering up with you on an influencer campaign.
+Then, look at their followers if they have a healthy following reach out and see if they’d be interested in partnering up with you on an influencer campaign.

+Don’t worry.
+I’ve got a solution for you, too.
 Look at your big competitors.
 Think of the Red Bulls and Coca-Colas of your industry.

 You never know who will say yes unless you ask.